Lester-Dowling/Extract-Excel-XML-Data/README.md

 # Extract Data from Excel XML files

 This is a command line tool to extract data from Excel files which were saved in the **Excel 2003 XML** format.
-The intended use case for this tool is to be part of a workflow which takes Excel files downloaded from a website and extracts data from the worksheets for other reporting tools.
+The intended use case for this tool is within a workflow which takes Excel files downloaded from a website and extracts data from the worksheets for other reporting tools.

 ## For example